aws-solutions/fhir-works-on-aws/solutions/smart-deployment/README.md

 **What is recommended to configure data-event logging?**
 [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) is recommended for logging FWoA data events.
 To configure data-event logging, [create a “trail”](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) for your AWS account.
 Be sure to follow [CloudTrail security best practices](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/best-practices-security.html) when doing so.

+**What is recommended for Export API throttling**
+AWS Glue is used in Bulk Export jobs.
+[Prevent ThrottlingException or Rate exceeded errors when using AWS Glue](https://aws.amazon.com/premiumsupport/knowledge-center/glue-throttling-rate-exceeded/) is recommended to throttle requests to match the number of workers configured for AWS Glue in your cloud formation template.

 ### Development

 [Instructions for making local code changes](../../DEVELOPMENT.md)